Frances Bavier: Early life and career

 Bavier was born in New York City in a brownstone on Gramercy Park to Charles S. Bavier, a stationary engineer, and Mary S. (née Birmingham) Bavier.
 She originally planned to become a teacher after attending Columbia University.
 She first appeared in vaudeville, later moving to the Broadway stage.

 After graduating from the American Academy of Dramatic Arts in 1925, she was cast in the stage comedy The Poor Nut.
 Bavier's big break came in the original Broadway production of On Borrowed Time.
 She later appeared with Henry Fonda in the play Point of No Return.

-Bavier had roles in more than a dozen films, as well as playing a range of supporting roles on television.
+Bavier had roles in more than a dozen films, and played a range of supporting roles on television.
 Career highlights include her turn as Mrs. Barley in the classic 1951 film The Day the Earth Stood Still.
 In 1955, she played the rough and tough "Aunt Maggie" Sawtelle, a frontier Ma Barker-type character, in the Lone Ranger episode "Sawtelle's Saga End".
 In 1957, she played Nora Martin, mother of Eve Arden's character on The Eve Arden Show, despite the fact that Arden was less than six years younger than Bavier.
 That same year, Bavier guest-starred in the eighth episode of Perry Mason as Louise Marlow in "The Case of the Crimson Kiss".

-She was in an episode of Make Room for Daddy, which featured Andy Griffith as Andy Taylor and Ron Howard as Opie Taylor.
+She was in an episode of The Danny Thomas Show, which featured Andy Griffith as Andy Taylor and Ron Howard as Opie Taylor.
 She played a character named Henrietta Perkins.
 The episode led to The Andy Griffith Show, and Bavier was cast in the role of Aunt Bee.
 Bavier had a love-hate relationship with her famous role during the run of the show.
 As a New York City actress, she felt her dramatic talents were being overlooked, yet after playing Bee for eight seasons, she was the only original cast member to remain with the series in the spin-off, Mayberry R.F.D., for two additional seasons.

 Bavier was easily offended on the set of The Andy Griffith Show and the production staff took a cautious approach when communicating with her.
-Series star Andy Griffith once admitted the two sometimes clashed during the series run.
-On an appearance on Larry King Live (November 27, 2003), Griffith said Bavier phoned him four months before she died and apologized for being "difficult" during the series run.
+Series star Andy Griffith once admitted the two sometimes clashed during the series’ run.
+On an appearance on Larry King Live (November 27, 2003), Griffith said Bavier phoned him four months before she died and apologized for being "difficult" during the series’ run.
 Bavier confessed in an interview with Bill Ballard for Carolina Camera that "it is very difficult for an actress ... to create a role and to be so identified that you as a person no longer exist and all the recognition you get is for a part that is created on the screen."

 Bavier won the Primetime Emmy Award for Outstanding Performance by an Actress in a Supporting Role in a Comedy in 1967.